jfechete/ExpressionEvaluator/README.md

         return evaluate(formatted_equation)
 ```

-The possible exceptions it should be able to raise are: ExpressionEvaluator.ZeroDivision, ExpressionEvaluator.EquationSyntaxError, ExpressionEvaluator.UnknownCharacter, ExpressionEvaluator.TooBigNumber, and OverflowError
+The possible exceptions it should be able to raise are: ExpressionEvaluator.EquationSyntaxError, ExpressionEvaluator.UnknownCharacter, ExpressionEvaluator.TooBigNumber, ZeroDivisionError, and OverflowError